marialauramirabelli/Network-Everything/Homework1/README.md

 # Homework 1

-This first homework assignment was done alongside Ingie Baho, who has uploaded the receiver/LED Arduino code (I've uploaded the transmitter/buttons one).
+This first homework assignment was done alongside Ingie Baho, who has uploaded the receiver/LED Arduino code (I've uploaded the transmitter/buttons code).